ThreeGiantNoobs/chegg-scraper/README.md

   ALL ARGUMENTS ARE OPTIONAL
   -u or -url      >   URL of Chegg
-  -c or -cookie   >   Path of Cookie file (Defualt: cookie.txt)
+  -c or -cookie   >   Path of Cookie file (Defualt: cookie.txt) -s or -save     >   file path, where you want to save, put inside " "
   ```